Gluten Free Food: What to Eat and What to Avoid if You're Gluten Free

 Naturally Gluten-Free Foods

-Naturally gluten-free food is simply food that, in it's natural form, does not have the gluten protein in it, and that is really the bulk of all food that is grown on planet earth.
+Naturally gluten-free food is simply food that, in it's natural form, does not have the gluten protein in it, and that is the bulk of all food that is grown on planet earth.

 Focus on Whole Foods

-Have you ever heard the advice given by many doctors and nutritionists to stick to the outside aisles in the supermarket?
+Have you ever heard the advice to stick to the outside aisles in the supermarket?
 That is sound advice for us too.
-Bakery aside, the perimeter of the store is where the “whole foods” are generally displayed and most of these will be naturally gluten-free food:

-• All fresh vegetables
+• Fresh vegetables

-• All fresh fruits
+• Fresh fruits

 Gluten Free Grains